Thumbs Surveys

 ( Total number of “thumbs up” responses / Total number of responses ) x 100 = Thumbs score

-Let's say you received:
+Let's say you receive:

 - Thumbs up: 30 responses